Kenneth Mars: Early life

 Mars was born in Chicago.
 His father, Bernard "Sonny" Mars, was a radio and television personality.
 Kenneth studied fine arts and acting at Northwestern University.

 Career

 Mars made his acting debut in 1962 as a book publisher on Car 54, Where Are You?.
-He later appeared on such television series as Gunsmoke, Get Smart, McMillan & Wife, Columbo, and The Bob Crane Show.
+He later appeared on such television series as Gunsmoke, Get Smart, McMillan & Wife, Columbo, Harry O, The Bob Crane Show, and Police Woman.
 He also appeared in dramatic roles such as Will Turner, a former FBI agent, in Warren Beatty's The Parallax View.

 Mars played Harry Zarakartos on the Richard Benjamin-Paula Prentiss 1967 CBS-TV sitcom He & She.
-He was featured in a number of small roles in broadcasts such as the Misfits of Science pilot episode and the Star Trek: Deep Space Nine episode "Shadowplay".
+He was featured in several small roles in broadcasts such as the Misfits of Science pilot episode and the Star Trek: Deep Space Nine episode "Shadowplay".
 He was cast opposite Bette Davis in Hello Mother, Goodbye!, a 1973 television pilot aired by NBC but never picked up as a series.
 From 1970 to 1974, Mars guest starred in five episodes of Love, American Style, playing various characters.